spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 # Prerequisites

-The AWS S3 permissions listed in the next section need to be configured in the AWS account to provision Backup through Spectro Cloud.
+The AWS S3 permissions listed in the next section need to be configured in the AWS account to provision Backup through Palette.

 # Backup Locations